TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 ### On the day of surgery

-We arrived with a family member (you must not go back on your own, plus you’ll be on strong painkillers that affect your judgment).
+We arrived with a family member (you must not go back on your own, you’ll be on strong painkillers that may affect your judgment).

 They asked me to sign a disclaimer stating that I understood the risks.
 I liked that **they did not get me to sign away all my rights, i.e. a right to sue**.

 Once signed, they gave me a bunch of prescriptions for medications required, I bought them at a nearby pharmacy, at about $60.
 Then the clinic nurse took meds from me, laid them out in a prepared first aid kit case and verbally explained in detail what and how to take for about 5-10 minutes, plus gave me printed instructions.

 Then we did all tests again, and we also fine-tuned the vision, so I could see the lowest line with each eye, a vision better than what people are born with, 20-20.
 Even though this is mostly seamless to me, my brain processes information from left and right eyes in very different ways, so the vision really had to be fine-tuned, to ensure the best results.